 "Other charges (recoveries)" include unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date, which vary in accordance with the fluctuations in exchange rates, as well as the carrying amount of outstanding foreign exchange contracts at the end of a given period.
-The changes in "Other charges (recoveries)" for the periods reported are mainly due to these variations.
+The changes in "Other charges (recoveries)" for the third quarter are mainly due to these variations, as well as higher recoverable costs incurred on behalf of pools.
+On a year-to-date basis, "Other charges (recoveries)" have decreased given there were no expenses incurred in connection to the storage assistance program for cheese in 2019.